 How to sync BlackBerry contacts with Outlook

 Syncing your Blackberry contacts to your computer with Outlook is pretty neat and easy, especially if you have piles of contacts, both work and personal and you need to find your way through info you have gathered throughout the years.
-Read our guide on how to sync with BlackBerry Desktop Software.

 Connect your Blackberry smartphone to the computer with your USB cable.